rland93/bmi088-rs/README.md

 ## Example Code

-There is one example, in examples/stm32f411.rs.
+There are two examples:

+- examples/stm32f411-i2c.rs
+- examples/stm32f401-spi.rs

-That is also the hardware test code.
+Those are also the hardware test code.

+You can run them with any probe-rs compatible debug probe.

-The example code can be built on an STM32F411RETx "Black Pill" board: https://stm32-base.org/boards/STM32F411CEU6-WeAct-Black-Pill-V2.0.html.
+The i2c example code can be built on an STM32F411RETx "Black Pill" board: https://stm32-base.org/boards/STM32F411CEU6-WeAct-Black-Pill-V2.0.html.
 Connect the sensor to i2c1.

+I am not sure if there is a similarly cheap/easily accessible STM32F401 based dev board but you can modify the example to suit your needs.
+Be sure to modify memory.x and .cargo/config.toml.

 Or any other STM32 hardware can be used with minor modifications to the target, memory.x, and probe-rs settings.